Seirdy/seirdy.one/content/about/workouts.md

 15. Behind-the-back wrist/finger curls with bands.
 16. Forearm twists.
 High priority.

-I hope to get a hand gripper at some point to really hone in on grip strength.
+I also have a hand gripper and finger resistance bands to really hone in on grip strength.
 For forearm twists, I stop when my grip weakens; this always happens before my forearms weaken.

 ### Back day